Jeremy Hunt: Junior doctors' contracts and strikes

 Under Hunt, the Department of Health announced a new junior doctors' contract in England which would increase doctors' basic pay but extend "normal hours" for which they would not be paid a premium.
 In September 2015, the British Medical Association (BMA) said they would not re-enter negotiations unless Hunt dropped his threat to impose the contract and balloted their members for industrial action.
 They argued the contract would include an increase in working hours with a relative pay cut of up to 40%.
-Hunt tried reassuring the BMA no junior doctor would face a pay cut, before admitting those who worked longer than 56 hours a week would face a fall in pay but said working these long hours was unsafe.
-In November 2015, he said he would offer a basic pay increase of 11%, but still removing compensation for longer hours.
+Hunt tried reassuring the BMA by saying that no junior doctor would face a pay cut, before admitting those who worked longer than 56 hours a week would face a fall in pay but said working these long hours was unsafe.
+In November 2015, he said he would offer a basic pay increase of 11%, but still remove compensation for longer hours.

 On 19 November 2015, the result of a BMA strike ballot was announced, with 98% voting for full strike action.
 An agreement was not reached by the junior doctors committee's deadline, so the BMA announced a strike would go ahead.

 The first day of strike action was in January 2016 and involved junior doctors only providing emergency care.
 A second day of strike action occurred in February 2016 where doctors again provided only emergency care.
 Following these strikes, Hunt announced he would unilaterally impose the new contract without agreement or further negotiation, with NHS trusts instructed to introduce it in August.
 In response, the BMA announced three 48-hour long strikes and issued a legal challenge over the contract.

 Further talks after the strikes resulted in an agreement to be put to a referendum.
 In the July referendum, 58% of BMA members rejected the offer.
 Following this, Hunt rejected holding any further talks with the BMA and announced the imposition of the new contract on junior doctors starting from October.

 In February 2016, Hunt was polled as the "most disliked" frontline British politician.
 He acknowledged there would be "considerable dismay" and announced an urgent inquiry led by Academy of Medical Royal Colleges chair Susan Bailey into junior doctors' morale and welfare.
 The Academy Trainee Doctors' Group voted unanimously not to participate in the review under the offered terms.
 He said he had lessons to learn but denied any personal responsibility for the dispute.

 Also, in 2016, both Stephen Hawking and Robert Winston called for an inquiry into claims made by Hunt regarding whether the NHS had sufficient funding, with Hawking saying Hunt had "cherry-picked research, causing a devastating breakdown of trust between Government and the medical profession".